cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 the validated changes can be tested in real network whenever required by the testers.
 In most other cases (e.g., network optimization, network fault recovery), real-time interaction between virtual and real network is mandatory.
-This way, digital twin network can help achieve the goal of autonomous network or self-driven network.
+This way, network digital twin can help achieve the goal of autonomous network or self-driven network.

-# Benefits of Digital Twin Network
+# Benefits of Network Digital Twin

-Digital twin network can help enabling closed-loop network management across the entire lifecycle, from deployment and emulation, to visualized assessment, physical deployment, and continuous verification.
+Network digital twin can help enabling closed-loop network management across the entire lifecycle, from deployment and emulation, to visualized assessment, physical deployment, and continuous verification.
 By doing so, network operators and end-users to some